timothydobbins/PHCM9795-R/_book/01-IntroToR.md

 # Introduction to R and RStudio

+INCLUDE:

+- decide on skim vs summary vs jmv::describe
+- case sensitive
+- how to get help (online, google, etc)
+- functions that use (data=, var=) vs functions that use an object (i.e. data$var)
+- how to specify a column from a dataframe
+- don't give up!
+- tidyverse?

 ## Learning outcomes  {-}

 By the end of this Module, you will be able to: